getopenmono/monodocs/getting-started/misconceptions.md

 	int celcius = 22; // from the temp. sensor

-	// lets use mono's string class to keep track of our text mono:String tempStr = String::Format("the temperature is: %i C",celcius);
+	// lets use mono's string class to keep track of our text mono:String tempStr = mono::String::Format("the temperature is: %i C",celcius);

 	renderOnDisplayAsync(tempStr);

 ```

-That it.
+That's it.
 Always use Mono's [String](../reference/mono_String.md) class when handling text strings.
-It is lightweight, uses data-deduplication and do not leak.
+It is lightweight, uses data de-duplication and do not leak.

 *(The method `renderOnDisplayAsync` is not a Mono Framework method, it is just for demonstration.)*